-Earthquakes happen all the time, but they are arguably the most enigmatic type of natural disaster – even their triggering mechanisms can be highly mysterious in some instances.
-A truly astonishing new study in Nature Geoscience has revealed that some of the most powerful quakes in human history could have been set off by nothing other than the Moon.
+A truly astonishing new study in Nature Geoscience has revealed that some of the most powerful quakes in human history could have been set off by nothing other than the Moon, although at this point, it's good to be skeptical: the evidence is somewhat circumstantial.

 Seismologists have often wondered if we have been underestimating the power of our very own pale companion.
 It certainly can’t melt rock down, but could it exert enough force to break weak rocks apart?